By Pamela Doan

 A rain barrel connected to a gutter drain pipe to collect water for hot summer weeks without precipitation.
 A 1,200-square-foot roof will yield 320 gallons of water when just a half inch of rain falls.

 Grow vegetables for food.
 Most supermarket produce travels 1,500 miles from farm to consumer.
 Locally sourced and homegrown produce reduces the carbon emissions produced by shipping.
 It also eliminates packaging.

 Avoid bare ground.
 Flowerbeds that die back in the winter can be mulched and plant stalks left until spring.
 Garden beds can be planted with cover crops like rye or winter wheat to prevent erosion and add nutrients.

 Create a rain garden to keep stormwater on your property.
 When we have heavy rainfalls, water runs off instead of soaking into the ground and takes with it any chemicals it catches along the way.
 Spilled gas, oil leaks, fertilizers, herbicides and pesticides are all washed into waterways.
 A rain garden uses roots of plants that like wetter conditions to capture and contain more water so that it can soak into the ground.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.